-One of the best vegetables for clearing arteries is asparagus because it’s full of fiber and minerals, as well as a long list of “heart-healthy” vitamins including K, B1, B2, C, and E. Asparagus is a natural diuretic, helps lower blood pressure and prevent blood clots!
+One of the best vegetables for clearing arteries is asparagus because it’s full of fiber and minerals, as well as a long list of “heart-healthy” vitamins including K, B1, B2, C, and E. Asparagus is a natural diuretic, that supports healthy blood pressure and prevent blood clots!

-Studies have shown that the daily consumption of avocado result in improved blood cholesterol with a decrease in triglycerides and LDL (“bad” cholesterol) of around 22% and an 11% increase in HDL – the “good” cholesterol.
-All of this keeps your arteries clean and improves blood flow.
+Studies have shown that the daily consumption of avocado results in healthy blood cholesterol and triglycerides and LDL (“bad” cholesterol) of around 22% and an 11% increase in HDL – the “good” cholesterol.
+All of this keeps your arteries clean and supports healthy blood flow.

-The fiber and alpha-linolenic acid contained in just two ounces of Chia seeds, can help keep arteries clear by regulating blood pressure, reducing LDL cholesterol, lowering triglycerides, and increasing HDL cholesterol.
+The fiber and alpha-linolenic acid contained in just two ounces of Chia seeds can help keep arteries clear by supporting healthy blood pressure, LDL cholesterol, triglycerides, and increasing HDL cholesterol.

 I know a lot of people think carbohydrates are bad, but they aren’t.
-Man-made, “bleached” carbs such as certain breads, pastries and snacks should be avoided.
-However, whole grain breads, rice, quinoa, barley, and oatmeal have good amounts of fiber, they lower cholesterol levels, keep arteries clear, your colon happy and help reduce many diseases.
+Man-made, “bleached” carbs such as certain bread, pastries, and snacks should be avoided.
+However, whole-grain bread, rice, quinoa, barley, and oatmeal have good amounts of fiber, support healthy cholesterol levels, keep arteries clear, and your colon happy.

-So there you have it… 21 clinically proven foods that’ll help clean your arteries.
+So there you have it… 21 foods that can help clean your arteries.

 Eat as many of them as you can and stay consistent by eating at least 1-2 of these foods daily.